Brookfield Business Partners to buy Westinghouse for $4.6 billion

-(Reuters) - An affiliate of Canada’s Brookfield Asset Management Inc (BAMa.TO) (BAM.N) plans to acquire Westinghouse Electric Co LLC, the bankrupt nuclear services company owned by Toshiba Corp (6502.T), for $4.6 billion.
+(Reuters) - A subsidiary of Canada’s Brookfield Asset Management Inc (BAMa.TO) (BAM.N) plans to acquire Westinghouse Electric Co LLC, the bankrupt nuclear services company owned by Toshiba Corp (6502.T), for $4.6 billion.

-Brookfield Business Partners LP (BBU.N) (BBU_u.TO), whose New York-listed shares rose 3.3 percent, said in a statement on Thursday that it and institutional partners would use $1 billion of equity and $3 billion of long-term debt financing to buy the Pittsburgh-based business.
+Brookfield Business Partners LP (BBU.N) (BBU_u.TO) said in a statement on Thursday that it and institutional partners would use $1 billion of equity and $3 billion of long-term debt financing to buy the Pittsburgh-based business, its first investment in nuclear power.

+New York-listed shares of Brookfield Business Partners were up 3.4 percent in afternoon trading.

-The deal is expected to close in the third quarter.
+The deal is expected to close in the third quarter but will require approval from regulators and the U.S. Bankruptcy Court.

 Westinghouse has said it is aiming to exit bankruptcy as soon as March, which would allow Toshiba to book tax benefits in the current fiscal year.